steventkrawczyk/reviewers-like-you/README.md

 ## Unit tests

-Try unit tests by running `python -m unittest tests.<test_file_name>` from the root dir of this repo
+Try unit tests by running `python -m unittest tests.<test_file_name>` from the root dir of this repo, or run all tests with `pytest tests`

 ## Jupyter notebook